EAD Program frequently asked questions

 You will not be allowed to participate in the EAD program and you will receive a full refund minus the $100 application fee.

 You will have until sometime in August to meet any outstanding academic requirements for admission to OCAD U. For more information, please contact the Admissions & Recruitment Office.

 5. How will the EAD program affect my First-Year program at OCAD University?

 You will be better prepared.
-The Visual Culture classes are designed to build your vocabulary and give you plenty of opportunity for writing and oral practice.
+The classes are designed to build your academic skills and strategies, and give you plenty of opportunity for reading, writing, speaking, and listening practice.
 You will learn about all the support services for students and receive a thorough orientation to OCAD U and to the surrounding neighbourhoods of Toronto.
-All of this will give you a five-week head start on the first day of classes in September.
+All of this will give you a six-week head start on the first day of classes in September.

 6. Can I use OSAP to fund the English for Art and Design Program?

 OSAP stands for Ontario Student Assistance Program.No.
 OSAP cannot help fund non-credit programs.

 If you are an International Student, you will require a valid study permit (student visa) to study at OCAD U in September.
 We highly recommend that you apply for your study permit before you leave your home country.
 You should do this immediately because it can take a long time for your visa office to reply.
 You must receive a letter of approval (letter of introduction) from your visa office before you leave the country.
 You must show this at the airport when you arrive in Canada to receive your student visa.